Assignments

 Comparison and Contrast Paper

-While the annotated bibliography requires you to research a postmodern novel and the book review compels you to appreciate and interrogate the argument of a scholarly book about the postmodern novel, the comparison/contrast paper allows you to compare a pertinent issue in two postmodern novels.
-These novels can be either two in-class novels or one in-class novel and one out-of-class postmodern novel approved by the professor.
-Although no outside research is required, the essay should include issues or ideas from at least two of our in-class scholarly articles that define and characterize the postmodern novel (Connor, Lewis, McHale, Storey, Hutcheon, Waugh).
-Your essay should not catalogue similarities and differences but should instead argue, through textual analysis, how a significant point of structural, stylistic, and/or thematic similarity shared by the two novels nonetheless functions in distinct ways across the two novels.
+The comparison and contrast paper allows you to compare a pertinent issue in two postmodern films.
+These films can be either two in-class film or one in-class film and one out-of-class postmodern film approved by the professor.
+Although no outside research is required, the essay should integrate issues or ideas from at least two of our in-class scholarly articles that define and characterize the postmodern film.
+Your essay should not catalogue similarities and differences but should rather argue, through textual analysis, how a significant point of structural, stylistic, and/or thematic similarity shared by the two films nonetheless functions in distinct ways across the two films.

 Parameters